Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-10-public-crash-data-1-understanding-crash-data.md

-# Blog #002: Understanding typical crash data
+# Public crash data analysis: Understanding typical crash data

 Before we dive into downloading and analysing crash data, it’s important to understand how this kind of data is usually organised.